darkelf2402/Vatsa-s-PortFolio/README.md

 # Vatsa's Portfolio

-Developed a Portfolio Website using React and TailwindCSS .
+Developed a responsive Portfolio Website using React and TailwindCSS .

 Was asked to make a web app similar to https://assert-media-vault.s3.ap-south-1.amazonaws.com/questionMedia/11/182/6/file01.jpg